Printi/db-dump-file-anonymizer/README.md

 ## Overview

-This PHP library is able to anonymize a DB dump file.
-It is especially useful to apply anonymization when restoring a live DB in a non-live env.
-This way, if your non-live DB is stolen, you do not have risks to be exposing real customer data, for example.
+This PHP library can anonymize a database dump file, making it particularly useful for anonymizing data when restoring a live database in a non-live environment.
+This helps mitigate the risk of exposing real customer data if the non-live database is stolen, for example.

 ## How it works

-It reads a file with the DB dump in the local storage, then it produces a new DB dump file (or outputs in STDOUT) based on the instructions about which columns should be anonymized.
+It reads a file with the DB dump in the local storage (or from STDIN), then it produces a new DB dump file (or outputs in STDOUT) based on the instructions about which columns should be anonymized.

 It is much faster than trying to run multiple `UPDATE` requests to a running DB, because the DB needs to handle with many things like: checking the uniqueness of some columns, indexing, and stuff like that.